calledit/metric_depth_video_toolbox/README.md

 The tools that reuire ML models have been tested on machines with nvida 3090 cards that support Cuda 12.4 and Torch 2.5.1 on [vast.ai](https://cloud.vast.ai/?ref_id=148636) using "template PyTorch (cuDNN Devel)"

 ### Next steps
-- Implement Prompting Depth Anything https://github.com/DepthAnything/PromptDA (a single frame depth upscaler)
+- Currently waiting for new stable and accurate depth models.

 ### Contributing
 Is appreciated.
 Even for simple things like spelling.